 With Crosley, you are guaranteed a record player that looks good and sounds amazing, and the briefcase design really is the icing on the case.

 Completely portable, it plays every record with ease, and you can even use the USB port to convert your records into digital files.
 With the option to connect to external speakers and simple controls, it has everything you need on a budget.

-This record player is affordable, and it comes with so much that you wouldn’t expect within this price range.
+This great Ion record player comes with so much that you wouldn’t expect within this price range.
 With a retro feel and gorgeous wood finish, it adds a drop of the past to your home.